-Three spinach samples (samples A, B and C) potentially contaminated with VTEC and containing a background microflora were sent in the blind to the NRLs.
-The NRLs were requested to identify the presence of VTEC belonging to the 5 main pathogenic serogroups (O157, O26, O103, O111 and O145) by examining the enrichment cultures for the presence of their virulence (vtx1 group, vtx2 group, and eae) and serogroup-specific genes using the Real-Time PCR-based method ISO/WD TS 13136.
-The PCR-positive samples were then subjected to a serogroup-specific immuno-concentration enrichment procedure, followed by the isolation and characterization of the contaminating strains.
-The laboratory procedure, provided by the EU-RL, is reported in Annex 1.
+Two water samples (samples A and B, volume: 1 L) potentially contaminated with VTEC were sent in the blind to the NRLs.
+The NRLs were requested to identify the presence of VTEC belonging to the 5 main pathogenic serogroups (O157, O26, O103, O111 and O145) by examining the enrichment cultures for the presence of their virulence (vtx1 group, vtx2 group, and eae) and serogroup-specific genes.
+The PCR-positive samples were then subjected to a serogroup-specific enrichment procedure, based on immuno-magnetic concentration, followed by the isolation and characterization of the contaminating strains.
+In the absence of specific international standards for water, the method developed for the detection of VTEC in foodstuffs (ISO/TS 13136) was adapted to this particular matrix.
+The procedure comprised the following sequential steps: